apache/derby/java/testing/org/apache/derbyTesting/system/nstest/README.txt

 The test expects and catches the following errors (so seeing them in derby.log is expected):
 - XBM06; see BackupRestoreReEncryptTester.java - trying to access restored db with old encryption pwd:
     ERROR XBM06: Startup failed.
 An encrypted database cannot be accessed without the correct boot password.
+- 40XL1; there are time-outs expected on update and inserts.
+This is because of the high number of actions.
+Note that these are reported as a FAIL in the test output, but are likely ok.
 - XJ040; see BackupRestoreReEncryptTester.java - the sqlstate is not always available in derby.log, but
     you'll see the message:
 java.sql.SQLException: Failed to start database 'restoredir\nstestdb' with class loader sun.misc.Launcher$AppClassLoader@40614061, see the next exception for details.